gavintranquilino/gavintranquilino.github.io-hugo/content/projects/wato-humanoid.md

 Here is my motion study of the humanoid arm to visualize the dynamics of the arm to gesture a thumbs up:

 {{< my_video_embed src="https://www.youtube.com/embed/csXZSvSeIx4" title="YouTube video player" >}}

+I also need to visualize the data from behaviour/control nodes to compare simulation results to real world movement.
+I am setting up Foxglove Studio to visualize the ROS2 topics and messages in real-time.
+This will help in debugging and analyzing the performance of the robot during teleoperation and autonomous tasks.

+{{< my_video_embed src="https://www.youtube.com/embed/VInyckCWb6Q" title="YouTube video player" >}}

+{{< img src="wato-humanoid/foxglove.png" alt="Foxglove Studio Visualization" >}}

+### PCB Design and Assembly
+> Project Traincar: The PCB assembly for the hand controller board was done by hand, soldering 0.5mm pitch SMD components with a soldering iron and solder paste.
+This was a meticulous process that required precision and attention to detail to ensure that all components were correctly placed and soldered.

+{{< slideshow >}}
+    {{< slide src="wato-humanoid/traincar-boards1.jpg" caption="Traincar PCB Top" >}}
+    {{< slide src="wato-humanoid/traincar-boards2.jpg" caption="Traincar PCB Bottom" >}}
+    {{< slide src="wato-humanoid/encoder1.jpg" caption="0.5mm pitch btw" >}}
+    {{< slide src="wato-humanoid/encoder2.jpg" caption="Now many of them" >}}
+    {{< slide src="wato-humanoid/backside.jpg" caption="JSTs" >}}
+    {{< slide src="wato-humanoid/backside2.png" caption="Caps and connectors" >}}
+    {{< slide src="wato-humanoid/pcb.png" caption="3D PCB" >}}
+    {{< slide src="wato-humanoid/schematic.png" caption="Schematic Diagram" >}}
+    {{< slide src="wato-humanoid/traincarCAD1.png" caption="Forearm CAD" >}}
+    {{< slide src="wato-humanoid/traincarCAD2.png" caption="Forearm CAD" >}}
+    {{< slide src="wato-humanoid/traincarCAD3.png" caption="Forearm CAD" >}}
+    {{< slide src="wato-humanoid/traincarCAD4.png" caption="Forearm CAD" >}}
+{{< /slideshow >}}

+Each traincar PCB is responsible for controlling 4 motors in the hand, and there are 5 traincars in total for a full hand with 20 motors.
+The traincars communicate with a central controller board via a CAN bus, which allows for efficient and reliable communication between the different components of the hand.

+{{< my_video_embed src="https://www.youtube.com/embed/lgRnJcRMEPg" title="YouTube video player" >}}

+It contains an ESP32 based microcontroller, CAN transceiver, motor drivers, and power regulation circuitry.
+The PCB was designed to be compact and lightweight, while still providing all the necessary functionality for controlling the motors in the hand.

+Some problems that were encountered during the assembly process included:
+- Solder bridges between the fine pitch pins of the motor drivers
+- Unprotected VIAs

 ### Interfacing System Documentation